VinAIResearch/DiMSUM/README.md

 This project page is inherited from the [Nerfies website](https://nerfies.github.io).

-If you find LFM useful for your work, please cite:
+If you find DiMSUM useful for your work, please cite:

 ```
 @inproceedings{phung2024dimsum,